Spring Has Sprung: Tips to Keep Your Pets Healthy and Happy

 It is now officially spring and that time of year when we come out of hibernation, open our doors and windows and spend more and more time outside with friends, family and our pets.
 As a responsible pet owner, you can take a few simple steps to keep your pet healthy and happy.

 Your pet is part of your family and deserves to be cared for and protected.
-Whether it’s how to keep your pet protected in the event that he or she becomes separated from you, what to do to keep your pet safe at home or protected in the summer heat, there are a number of things we would like to share.
+Whether it’s how to keep your pet protected in the event that he or she becomes separated from you, what to do to keep your pet safe at home or how to protect them from the summer heat, there are a number of things we would like to share.

 Protect your pet